 Mr Ong Kok Wah is a Non-Executive Director of CHO.
 He was appointed as a Director of CHO in 1987 and as Chief Executive Officer in July 2004.
 He resigned as a Director of CHO on 17 October 2005, but continued as Chief Executive Officer of CHO.
 He was re-appointed as an Executive Director on 2 May 2006.
 On 1 January 2007, he resigned as Chief Executive Officer, but continued as an Executive Director.
-On 5 December 2007. he was re-designated as a Non-Executive Director.
-He was last re-elected on 18 October 2006.
+On 5 December 2007, he was re-designated as a Non-Executive Director.
+He will be due for re-election at the coming Annual General Meeting.